francis8985-boop/SQL-Retail-Sales/README.md

 2. Clean and validate raw sales data
 3. Perform exploratory data analysis (EDA)
 4. Answer real-world business questions using SQL

+🛠️ Tools & Technologies
+- SQL (PostgreSQL / MySQL — adjust to what you used)
+- CSV dataset
+- SQL queries for analysis

+🗂️ Dataset Description
+- The dataset contains retail transaction records with fields such as:
+- Transaction ID
+- Sale date & time
+- Customer ID, gender, and age
+- Product category
+- Quantity, price, and total sales

+🧱Database Setup
+A database was created to store and manage the retail data.

+CREATE DATABASE RETAIL_PRICE_project;

+Create table retail_sales
+			(
+			transactions_id	INT,
+			sale_date	date,
+			sale_time	time,
+			customer_id	INT,
+            gender VARCHAR(15),
+			age	 INT,
+            category VARCHAR(15),
+			quantiy	int,
+            price_per_unit	float,
+			cogs	float,
+			total_sale float
+);

+🧹 Data Cleaning
+Before analysis, the dataset was checked for:
+- Missing or null values
+- Incomplete records
+- Invalid rows were removed to ensure accurate analysis.

+Select * FROM Retail_sales
+where
+	transactions_id is null
+    or
+    sale_date is null
+    or
+    sale_time is null
+    or
+    customer_id is null
+    or
+    gender is null
+    or
+    age is null
+    or
+    category is null
+    or
+    quantiy is null
+    or
+    price_per_unit is null
+    or
+    cogs is null
+    or
+    total_sale is null;

+DELETE FROM retail_sales
+where
+	transactions_id is null
+    or
+    sale_date is null
+    or
+    sale_time is null
+    or
+    customer_id is null
+    or
+    gender is null
+    or
+    age is null
+    or
+    category is null
+    or
+    quantiy is null
+    or
+    price_per_unit is null
+    or
+    cogs is null
+    or
+    total_sale is null;
+SELECT count(*) from retail_sales

+📊 Analysis Performed
+Key Questions are explored:

+-- How many sales we have?
+SELECT COUNT(*) as total_sale From retail_sales

+-- How many unique customers we have?
+SELECT COUNT(DISTINCT customer_id) as total_sale from retail_sales
+SELECT distinct category from retail_sales

+-- Data analysis and Business Key Problems and Answers -- Write a SQL query to retrieve all columns for sales made on '2022-11-05:

+SELECT *
+FROM retail_sales
+WHERE sale_date = '2022-11-05';

+-- Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022:

+SELECT *
+FROM retail_sales
+WHERE category = 'clothing'
+AND
+sale_date >= '2022-11-01'
+AND
+sale_date < '2022-12-01'
+AND quantiy >= 4;

+-- Write a SQL query to calculate the total sales (total_sale) for each category.:

+SELECT
+    category,
+    SUM(total_sale) as net_sale,
+    COUNT(*) as total_orders
+FROM retail_sales
+GROUP BY 1

+-- Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.:

+SELECT
+ROUND(AVG(age), 2) as avg_age
+FROM retail_sales
+WHERE category = 'Beauty'

+-- Write a SQL query to find all transactions where the total_sale is greater than 1000.:

+SELECT * FROM retail_sales
+WHERE total_sale > 1000

+-- Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.:

+SELECT
+    category,
+    gender,
+    COUNT(*) as total_trans
+FROM retail_sales
+GROUP
+    BY
+    category,
+    gender
+ORDER BY 1

+-- Write a SQL query to calculate the average sale for each month.
+Find out best selling month in each year:

+SELECT
+       year,
+       month,
+       avg_sale
+FROM
+(
+    SELECT
+        EXTRACT(YEAR FROM sale_date) AS year,
+        EXTRACT(MONTH FROM sale_date) AS month,
+        AVG(total_sale) AS avg_sale,
+        RANK() OVER(
+            PARTITION BY EXTRACT(YEAR FROM sale_date)
+            ORDER BY AVG(total_sale) DESC
+        ) AS sales_rank
+    FROM retail_sales
+    GROUP BY 1, 2
+) AS t1
+WHERE sales_rank = 1;

+-- **Write a SQL query to find the top 5 customers based on the highest total sales **:

+SELECT
+    customer_id,
+    SUM(total_sale) as total_sales
+FROM retail_sales
+GROUP BY 1
+ORDER BY 2 DESC
+LIMIT 5

+-- Write a SQL query to find the number of unique customers who purchased items from each category.:

+SELECT
+    category,
+    COUNT(DISTINCT customer_id) as cnt_unique_cs
+FROM retail_sales
+GROUP BY category

+-- Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17):

+WITH hourly_sale
+AS
+(
+SELECT *,
+    CASE
+        WHEN EXTRACT(HOUR FROM sale_time) < 12 THEN 'Morning'
+        WHEN EXTRACT(HOUR FROM sale_time) BETWEEN 12 AND 17 THEN 'Afternoon'
+        ELSE 'Evening'
+    END as shift
+FROM retail_sales
+)
+SELECT
+    shift,
+    COUNT(*) as total_orders
+FROM hourly_sale
+GROUP BY shift